xiangz-108/be434-spring-2023/docs/syllabus.md

 - Use and control randomness;
 - Use these skills to write challenging games in Python.

-Graduate students will go beyond these basic learning outcomes to (1) apply basic coding principles to solve more advanced challenges, (2) develop optimized solutions to working with large-scale datasets and (3) evaluate when it is important to move from a single server solution to high-performance computing.
+Graduate students will go beyond these basic learning outcomes to create their own coding project that applies basic coding principles to solve more advanced challenges.
+Undergraduate students will work with a graduate student(online via slack) to develop ideas for what needs to be in the test suite for the code (that the graduate student will implement).

 ## Course Format and Teaching Methods

-The course is taught using a collaborative learning approach consisting of live-coding examples that demonstrate core concepts, an interactive group assignment, a collective discussion on the material, and an introduction to the homework.
-Importantly, because the development of scripting skills is essential to this class, programming homework is assigned weekly to reinforce the concepts taught in class.
-Each homework assignment is due a week after it was assigned.
-Students are quizzed on the material once a week on Tuesdays.
-At the end of the semester, students will implement code for a novel program via the class project.
-Undergraduates may choose from a set of simple games, whereas graduate students will program more complex games.
-Graduate students are also required to take a final examination comprised of small coding assignments based on concepts taught throughout the semester.
+The course is taught using an asynchronous online format, that allows students to work at their own pace through online videos with live-coding examples that demonstrate core concepts, an interactive group discussion (via slack) to get help from other students and the instructor, and weekly quizzes and homework assignments that reinforce concepts.
+Importantly, because the development of scripting skills is essential to this class, programming homework and quizzes must be completed weekly.

 ## Absence and Class Participation Policy

-Attending lectures and participating are vital to the learning process given the hands-on nature of the class.
-As such, attendance is required at all lectures.
-Students who miss class due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
-Failure to submit third-party documentation will result in unexcused absences.
+Watching weekly videos and completing quizzes and assignments is vital to the class.
+As such, all assignments are due at the end of the week.
+Students who miss assignments due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
+Failure to submit third-party documentation will result in missing/ungraded assignments for the week.

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop